 DUI Pending Blood Results

 Not every DUI investigation results in an immediate arrest.
-When a person is involved in a car crash and taken to the hospital, it becomes inconvenient for the officer to immediately make an arrest.
+When a person is involved in a car crash and taken to the hospital, it becomes inconvenient for the officer to make an arrest immediately.

-Instead, it is more convenient to just wait for the person to be released from the hospital, obtain their hospital records or the results from a legal blood draw, and establish that their blood alcohol concentration (BAC) was above .08 when they were taken to the hospital.
+Instead, the officer might wait for the driver to be released from the hospital, obtain their hospital records or the results from a legal blood draw, and confirm their blood alcohol concentration (BAC) was above .08.

-- a supervisor at the DHSMV who triggers the “notice of suspension” that comes with a ten-day window after the notice is received for the driver to file a demand for a formal review hearing to contest the suspension.
+The officer might also send the blood test results to a supervisor at the DHSMV who triggers the “notice of suspension.”
+After the driver receives that notice, they have ten days to file a demand for a formal review hearing to contest the suspension.